zeyneptanrivermis/Simple-Calculator-App/README.md

 # Simple-Calculator-App
  This is a simple calculator Android application developed using Java and Android Studio.
+The app allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
 # Features
 Enter two numbers in the input fields.